General information and tips for prospective fellowship applicants

 • Students of Hispanic descent will be given priority

-• Applicants must submit a photo/video release form, a student profile including a professional head-shot photo, updated resume, transcripts, and any other official documentationas required by the scholarship sponsor.
+• Applicants must submit a photo/video release form, a student profile including a professional headshot photo, updated resume, transcripts, and any other official documentation as required by the scholarship sponsor.

-• Award amount- $2,000, application generally due late June
+• Award amount- $5,000, application generally due mid-April

 • Offered by the National Organization of Gay and Lesbian Scientists and Technical Professionals Incorporated

-• Eligible applicants should be either lesbian, gay, bisexual, transgender, queer or an active ally of the LGBTQ+ community
+• Eligible applicants should be either lesbian, gay, bisexual, transgender, queer, or an active ally of the LGBTQ+ community

-• Applicants may be graduate or undergraduate students pursuing degrees in science, technology, engineering or mathematics.
+• Applicants may be graduate or undergraduate students pursuing degrees in science, technology, engineering, or mathematics.

 • Award amount- $5000, application due early June.